HangfireIO/Hangfire.Documentation/configuration/owin-bootstrapper.rst

 Configuring Hangfire
 ---------------------

-Hangfire provides an extension method for the ``IAppBuilder`` interface called ``UseHangfire`` – an entry point to the configuration. :doc:`Storage <../configuration/index>`, :doc:`Job activator <../background-methods/using-ioc-containers>`, :doc:`Authorization filters <../deployment-to-production/configuring-authorization>`, :doc:`Job filters <../extensibility/using-job-filters>` can be configured here, check the available methods through the intellisence.
+Hangfire provides an extension method for the ``IAppBuilder`` interface called ``UseHangfire`` – an entry point to the configuration. :doc:`Storage <../configuration/index>`, :doc:`Job activator <../background-methods/using-ioc-containers>`, :doc:`Authorization filters <configuring-authorization>`, :doc:`Job filters <../extensibility/using-job-filters>` can be configured here, check the available methods through the intellisence.
 Job storage is the only required configuration option, all others are optional.

 .. note::